Lippstadt Airfield: USAAF use

 Lead elements of the British XXI Army Group forces from the north and the American First and Ninth Armies from the south met on 1 April 1945 near Lippstadt, closing the Ruhr Pocket and surrounding of the German Army in western Germany.
 On 7 April the IX Engineer Command 830th Engineer Aviation Battalion moved in and cleared the airfield of mines and wrecked Luftwaffe aircraft.
 Within a day the airfield was usable for C-47 Skytrain transports for combat resupply and casualty evacuation (S&E) use, with the airfield being designated as Advanced Landing Ground "Y-98 Lippstadt".

 By 20 April, enough repairs had been made to allow the field to be used by operational combat units, and the Ninth Air Force 373d Fighter Group moved in with P-47 Thunderbolt fighter-bombers and supported Allied ground forces rapidly moving east towards the Elbe River in northern and central Germany.
 Within two weeks combat ended with the German surrender on 7 May.

 The airfield remained open until 12 July, serving as a transport field for C-47s, and also as a garrison for the Army of Occupation.
-Being in the British Zone of Occupation, it was turned over to Royal Army forces and the American units left.
+Being in the British Zone of Occupation, it was turned over to British Army forces and the American units left.